-Our expertly trained medical staff at Marina Del Rey Hospital is experienced in different types of orthopedic surgeries.
+Our expertly trained medical staff at Cedars-Sinai Marina del Rey Hospital is experienced in different types of orthopaedic surgeries.
 If after an injury to your shoulder, medication, rest and physical therapy don't work, the ligaments might be severely damaged.
 If this is the case, your doctor may recommend shoulder reconstruction surgery.

 In extreme cases, when normal medication and immobilization are not effective, the best way to deal with this problem is by undergoing shoulder reconstruction surgery.

 Depending on the seriousness of the illness, this surgery can either be done arthroscopically, with little instruments, or it could be an open surgery.

 The patient is anesthetized so he doesn’t feel any pain.

 The surgeon makes the incisions on the shoulder and searches for the signs of the illness.

 If there are torn or stretched, loose ligaments, he repairs them so they can hold the shoulder in its place better.

 Then, he has to readjust the cartilage.
 With little, special anchors, he reattaches the cartilage back to the socket.

 This will allow the patient to recover the lost mobility in his arm.
 The procedure is done when the surgeon stitches the wound.

 This surgery comes with a number of benefits: